ebuchman/blog/content/posts/mmt.md

 of "slack" in the economy as a symptom of insufficient aggregate demand, without any regard for previous misallocation of resources.
 Economies are living, breathing entities that need time to respond and adapt.
-They're not debilitating addicts that need to be chronically amped up on stimulants.
+They're not debilitated creatures that need to be chronically amped up on stimulants.
 For all their emphasis on real productive resources, MMT doesn't seem to acknowledge the actual dynamic processes that animate those resources in the first place, and which can't be distilled to a crude measure of unemployment.